deltaquebec/dquigley.dev/resources.md

 permalink: /resources/
 ---

-FOrthcoming: this page will have links to various resources for the interested linguistics, physics, and mathematics students.
+Forthcoming: this page will have links to various resources for the interested linguistics, physics, and mathematics students.

 ### Linguistics